 If you are just wanting to enjoy a few hours on the open water, without the cost and responsibility of sailing on your own you can take an excursion.
 Wondering what's included and how long a trip lasts?
 See the chart that follows to find information on area day sailing companies.

 |Castillo Tours||(787) 791-6195||101 Calle Doncella - Condado District||Puerto Rico|

 If you don't fancy the idea of sailing all the way to Puerto Rico, a great way to still spend some time captaining a private vessel is by chartering a boat when you arrive.
 You may have to travel to a nearby town to get your hands on a charter offered by a reputable company, but this process will certainly be less time consuming than sailing the whole way from your home country.

-Contemplating chartering a vessel?
-The following table shows how to reach area charter companies.
+Contemplating a yacht or boat charter?
+View the following chart to help you reach area charter companies.

 For those who do want to sail internationally, there are several official ports of entry on Puerto Rico, located at Ponce, Mayaguez, Fajardo, and San Juan.
 The nearest port to Loiza is in San Juan.
 Sailors will arrive at the port and meet with customs who will review their travel documentation as well as the ship's paperwork, before clearance is gained allowing for entry to the island.
 Even United States citizens will have to go through the process despite the fact that Puerto Rico is a commonwealth of the United States.

 Do you plan to sail to Loiza using your own vessel, or a charter from a different area?
 This next chart contains a list of places where you might be able to dock.

 Pleasure sailing as a sport and hobby continues to grow in Loiza, so if you want to experience local waters before a boom hits, now is the time to do it.
 Whether you sail directly to the island yourself, or charter a boat when you arrive, there are plenty of opportunities to experience a view of this town from a completely different angle than the typical tourist.